 Entering a Debt Consolidation Program

-A credit counsellor can also help you enter a debt consolidation program, which is a good idea if you don’t qualify or don’t want to apply for another credit product.
+A credit counsellor can also help you enter a debt consolidation program, which is a good idea if you don’t qualify or don’t want to apply for another credit product in Victoria.
 Your counsellor will contact your creditors and negotiate a plan that allows you to pay back your debt through monthly installments.
 This should significantly reduce your debt level because you’ll only have one payment date to keep up with.
 Just be careful, because instead of paying interest, a flat fee for your counsellor’s services may be necessary.

 You can also try out a credit rehab savings program.

 If you’re a Victoria resident in need of credit improvement, it’s better to act quickly, before things get worse.
 One way of doing that is by contacting Loans Canada.
 Together, we can come up with a solution and help you avoid bad credit from now on!